ashraful2050/PHP-datetime-style/README.md

-# get_timedata
+# Change your Date Time Like this: 29 September 2018, Friday, 09:10am
-# This code will help to arrange your datetime style......
+This code will help to arrange your datetime style......
-# Please rate this code with your valuable line.
+Please rate this code with your valuable line.
 Thank You